giodueck/ObsidianAcademic/Classes/Sistemas Paralelos y Distribuidos/TP Algoritmo Genetico para TSP.md

 Supposedly works better in parallel implementations.

 ### Parallelization
+Possible places to parallelize include:
 - Fitness function if all are evaluated
 - Parallel tournaments
 - Several sequential runs in parallel with a merge of populations every N generations

+#### Island model
+The last parallelization option listed is also known as the *island model*, named after real-life populations that are isolated from each other on islands.

+These populations can be evolved in parallel and crossed at one or several midpoints during evolution.
+Different populations will have different genetic history, and crossover may give new variety to both populations.

+Another possibility is having different strategies for different islands, which may increase diversity even more with crossovers.